Swiss-Polar-Institute/data-management-guidance/content/in_the_field.md

 #### Backing up or digitising your data

-Ideally hand-written data should be digitised as soon as possible after data collection and at least once a day.
+Hand-written data should be digitised as soon as possible after data collection and at least once a day.
 A simple first backup can be done by photographing notes in case the unthinkable happens and the notebook is lost (keep the camera and notebook separately).
-Recording hand-written notes in a structured manner such as in a spreadsheet, cannot be underestimated and this should be done as regularly as possible as well (at least daily).
-This allows embellishment of any shorthand that has been used before forgetting what it means, or follow up on any queries.
-In particular when recording species for example, it is then possible to follow up on missing identifications before key details are forgotten or lost.
+Digitising hand-written notes in a structured manner such as in a spreadsheet, cannot be underestimated and this should be done as regularly as possible as well (at least daily).
+This allows embellishment of any shorthand that has been used before it is forgotten, or any queries to be followed-up.
+In particular, when recording species, it is possible to follow up on missing identifications before key details are forgotten or lost.
 See the previous chapter about what to [prepare beforehand](#preparing-for-recording-data-by-hand) to save time in the field.

 If adding to a data file with new observations each day, using the date to denote different versions of the file is helpful e.g., ``project_datatype_observations_YYYYMMDD.csv``.
 This acts as an additional backup: if the last day's file is lost, at least only the latest data has been lost.